herkkules/herkkules/README.md

 ### B.Sc. in Computer Science
 **University of Helsinki**, Finland - 2025
->  - **Thesis:**  *Data Structures in Venture Operations*
+>  - **Thesis:**  *A holding company as source code*
 >  - Globally recognized European research university, 107th in World University Ranking (Times Higher Education, 2025).

 ### M.Sc. in Management & M.Sc. in Software Engineering
 **Hanken School of Economics & University of Helsinki**